rust-lang/rust/README.md

 *   `allow`/`warn`/`deny` can be limited to a single function or module using `#[allow(...)]`, etc.

-Note: `allow` in this case means to "allow your code to have the lint without warning".  `deny` means "produce an error if your code has the lint".  `warn` means "produce a warning, but don't produce an error due to this lint".
+Note: `allow` means to suppress the lint for your code.
+With `warn` the lint will only emit a warning, while with `deny` the lint will emit an error, when triggering for your code.
 An error causes clippy to exit with an error code, so is useful in scripts like CI/CD.

 If you do not want to include your lint levels in your code, you can globally enable/disable lints by passing extra flags to Clippy during the run: